maxlit/grepbible/README.md

 pip install grepbible
 ```

-This command installs the `grep-bible` package and makes the `gbib` command available in your shell.
+This command installs the `grepbible` package and makes the `gbib` command available in your shell.

 ## Usage

-`grep-bible` is designed to be straightforward and easy to use from the command line.
+`grepbible` is designed to be straightforward and easy to use from the command line.
 Below are some common usage examples:

 ### Look Up a Single Verse